-This post originally appeared on the Dogwood Initiative blog.
+This piece originally appeared on the Canadian Centre for Policy Alternatives.

 There is no question that the new B.C. government’s decision to proceed with the Site C dam was a very difficult one.
 The previous government left them with a poison pill.